Key takeaways.

 Traditional medical philosophies remind us that the physical and mental body are deeply, inextricably intertwined, and we can use and think about these principles when managing mental health conditions like anxiety.
 CBD is the perfect example of an herb that helps nourish the mind and emotions by working through the body.

 CBD has been on the receiving end of some serious media buzz for its potential to treat mental health conditions like anxiety, depression, PTSD, and insomnia.
-At the same time, it’s highly regarded by scientists like Ethan Russo for its potential to treat gastrointestinal problems that are otherwise treatment resistant, like Crohn’s Disease and other forms of IBD.
+At the same time, it’s highly regarded by scientists like Ethan Russo for its potential to treat gastrointestinal problems that are otherwise treatment-resistant, like Crohn’s Disease and other forms of IBD.

 This is one example of how we could use the belly as a potential portal for treating “nervousness”, “sourness” and “atony”.

-As an herbalist, I’m always fascinated by the places that we can store disharmonious humours (or energetics) in different organs.
+As an herbalist, I’m always fascinated by the places where we can store disharmonious humours (or energetics) in different organs.
 Sometimes, the symptoms of this are mental, even if there are no physical manifestations.
 Then, those organs become a means of purging that disharmonious humour.

 And you’d be amazed by how differently anxiety can manifest in a person depending on where it’s being stored in the body.